jonas-fuchs/varVAMP/docs/usage.md

 * ```N_AMBIG``` = 4 (number of allowed ambiguous characters in a primer)
 * ```MODE``` = TILED

 These settings are quite relaxed and can produce decent results for diverse viruses (80-90 % sequence identity).
-However, you can likely optimize the result.
+However, you can probably optimize the result.

 **Full usage:**
 ```shell